kjnq5634/Azem_Zekaj_Csaba_Vajo_ELEC2645/README.md

-# Unit 4.1 Menu Template
+# ELEC2645 Collaborative Game Menu

-A collaborative game development framework for your Unit 4 Group Project, demonstrating how multiple students can implement their own games within a shared menu system and game loop architecture.
+Our games combined into one Menu for the Group Project, demonstrating how we can implement our own games within a shared menu system and game loop architecture.

 ## Overview

 This project provides:
-- **Centralized Menu System**: Navigate between 3 independent games
+- **Centralized Menu System**: Navigate between our 2 independent games
 - **Simple Game Loop**: INPUT → UPDATE → RENDER pattern
 - **Shared Resources**: LCD display, joystick input, buzzer, PWM LED
-- **Student Friendly**: Each student works in their own game folder
+- **Student Friendly**: Each of our games are in their own folder
-- **No Merge Conflicts**: Shared code stays in `shared/`, each game in its own folder
+- **No Merge Conflicts**: Shared code stays in `shared/`, each game in its own folder, extra files are within folders named after us

 ## Project Structure